NotMeFoSho/qb-help/README.md

-# qb-help
+# qb-help This is my first script so feedback is appreciated
 Simple script that gives name of server and discord

+Fill in your discord and website in the url locations.